MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 #### Custom sensitive information types with Exact Data Match

-You can configure a sensitivity label to use [Exact Data Match (EDM)-based classification](create-custom-sensitive-information-types-with-exact-data-match-based-classification.md) for custom sensitive information types.
+You can configure a sensitivity label to use [exact data match based sensitive information types](sit-learn-about-exact-data-match-based-sits.md#learn-about-exact-data-match-based-sensitive-information-types) for custom sensitive information types.
 However, currently, you must also specify at least one sensitive information type that doesn't use EDM.
 For example, one of the built-in sensitive information types, such as **Credit card number**.

 If you configure a sensitivity label with only EDM for your sensitive information type conditions, the auto-labeling setting is automatically turned off for the label.